tonethar/IGME-230-Fall-2019/weekly/week-04B-notes.md

   - Various text effects
   - List style properties
   - ID, class, and descendent selectors
-  - Specificity

 ## II.
 Demo
 - increase `font-size` `rem` on `<body>` using CSS
   - demo this using JavaScript
+- descendant selectors
+  - `h1 em {color: red;}`
+- Specificity - more *specific* selectors have more weight:
+  - *Inline* styles with the `style` attribute are more specific than
+  - *ID* selectors, which are more specific than
+  - *Class* selectors, which are more specific than
-- `font-variant:small-caps`
+  - *Element* selectors

 ## III.
 Homework Assignment